Master of Science in Education - Professional School Counseling

 Want to help students discover their future?
 Ready to move up the pay scale?
 Looking for a new challenge?
 These are just a few of the reasons BVU's current students have entered the Professional School Counseling program.

-You will find BVU Master of Science in Education graduates making a difference as professional school guidance counselors in elementary, middle and high schools across the Midwest.
+You will find BVU Master of Science in Education graduates making a difference as professional school counselors in elementary, middle and high schools across the Midwest.
 Anyone graduating with a baccalaureate degree can become a professional school counselor.
-Specifically, interest from those in the human services fields has increased.

 You will also find these program features helpful: